 Samsung Galaxy S9 Pie problems are popping up and they include issues with Bixby, abnormal battery drain, issues with Bluetooth and GPS, problems with apps, user interface lag, installation problems, and more.

-There are plenty of reasons to install the Android Pie update when it arrives for your Galaxy S9.
+There are plenty of reasons to install the Android Pie update when it arrives for your Galaxy S9 or Galaxy S9+.
 That said, there are some reasons why you might want to hold off and wait.

-This guide will take Galaxy S9 users through the best reasons to, and not to, install Android 9.0 Pie right now.
+This guide will take Galaxy S9 and Galaxy S9+ users through the best reasons to, and not to, install Android 9.0 Pie today.

 Samsung continues to push important security patches for the Galaxy S9 and Galaxy S9+ and your Android Pie update will bring the latest patches from Samsung, and Google, to your phone.